1 9 6 6 – 1 9 7 3 (USA)

 When asked about his feelings on the cancellation in 1973, the low-key Graves avoided the dramatic and was appropriately philosophical: “I think it may have been the right time,” he said.
 “Nothing lasts forever . . . except possibly Gunsmoke.”

 In 1996 a Hollywood blockbuster version of Mission: Impossible – starring Tom Cruise – was released.
-Although it was big on action, it lacked the magic and charm of the original series . . . as have a number of blockbuster sequels.
+Although it was big on action, it lacked the magic and charm of the original series . . . as have many blockbuster sequels.

 Martin Landau died in July 2017.
 He was 89.